mtermoul/col-admin/article/article.md

     Zip: text field
 ```

 * Add some data into the Students table.
-If you want you can copy my data table from Cosmic JS by importing my <a href="https://cosmicjs.com/col-admin/dashboard">col-admin-bucket</a> under your account.
+If you want you can copy my data table from Cosmic JS by importing my <a href="https://cosmicjs.com/col-admin/dashboard" target="_blank">col-admin-bucket</a> under your account.
 I have inserted about 300 records, so you don't have to type all these information manually.

 * Access your Cosmic JS data via the built-in Rest API from this url: `https://api.cosmicjs.com/v1/col-admin/objects?type=students`

-* Take a look to the <a href="https://cosmicjs.github.io/rest-api-docs/?javascript">Cosmic JS API Documentations</a> for a detailed list of all the APIs available for you.
+* Take a look to the <a href="https://cosmicjs.github.io/rest-api-docs/?javascript" target="_blank">Cosmic JS API Documentations</a> for a detailed list of all the APIs available for you.

 After this you should be able to access you backend data via the Rest API.